"How to Build The Perfect Amish Barn...

-Here are some frequently asked questions about converting our barns into homes.
+Here are some frequently asked questions about converting our barn designs into homes.

 I love the idea of living in a barn.
 How do I get started?